dbai-tuw/yannakakis-rewriting/README.md

-# A Yannakakis-rewriting implementation and decision procedure for detecting whether to rewrite or not
+# Yannakakis-rewriting implementation and decision procedure for rewriting only when an improvement can be expected

 ## Structure of the repository